Otite-Git/Host-a-Dynamic-Web-App-on-AWS-With-Docker-Amazon-ECR-and-Amazon-ECS/README.md

 1. Create a VPC with public and private subnets across two availability zones. **- edited**
 2. Enable DNS Host names within the VPC. **- edited**
 3. Set up Internet Gateway and attach it to the VPC. **- edited**
-4. Create the Public and Private Subnets for the availability zones enabling auto assign. **- edited**
+4. Create the Public and Private Subnets for the availability zones enabling auto assign IP setting for the public subnets. **- edited**
-5. Create a route table to direct network traffic to the Intenet Gateway and associate the two subnets with the route table. **- edited**
+5. Create a route table and a dd a route to direct network traffic to the Intenet Gateway and associate the two subnets with the route table. **- edited**
 6. Create a NAT Gateway in the public subnet for internet access from private subnets.

 ### Security and Gateway Configuration